punitive1729/ecomm-frontend/README.md

 # Learning Various Concepts of React

-The project is aimed to Learn React
+The project is aimed to Apply Concepts of React to make Ecomm-Frontend

 # Getting Started with Create React App